Upgrade Business Internet in Canada: A Comprehensive Guide

 Option 3: Switch Technologies Entirely

-If fiber, 5G wireless, or even Starlink is available at your location, it’s probably time to switch.
+If fibre, cable, 5G wireless, or even Starlink is available at your location, it’s probably time to switch.
 DSL’s upgrade ceiling is just too low for modern business needs.
+To compare realistic provider options, see our guide to the best business internet providers in Canada.

-Why Can’t You Just “Upgrade DSL to Fiber”?
+Why Can’t You Just “Upgrade DSL to Fibre”?

 This is a question we hear constantly.
 The short answer: completely different infrastructure.

-DSL runs over copper phone lines often old ones that are buried underground or strung on poles.
-Fiber requires entirely new cables made of glass strands.
-Your provider can’t just “turn on” fiber; they have to physically install it.
+DSL runs over copper phone lines, often old ones that are buried underground or strung on poles.
+Fibre requires entirely new cables made of glass strands.
+Your provider can’t just “turn on” fibre; they have to physically install it.

-Reality Check: If your ISP quotes you $50,000 to bring fiber to your building, and you’re paying $200/month for internet, that’s 20+ years to break even.
-In that case, Starlink or 5G wireless makes more financial sense.
+Reality Check: If your ISP quotes you $50,000 to bring fibre to your building, and you’re paying $200/month for internet, that’s 20+ years to break even.
+In that case, Starlink, 5G fixed wireless, or a second cable connection may make more financial sense.

-If you already have fiber, congratulations you’re on the best technology available.
-But not all fiber is created equal, and understanding the difference matters for upgrades.
+If you already have fibre, congratulations, you’re on the best technology available.
+But not all fibre is created equal, and understanding the difference matters for upgrades.

-Most residential and small business fiber uses GPON (Gigabit Passive Optical Network).
-Think of it like cable internet but with fiber: multiple customers share the same connection back to your ISP.
-It’s affordable and fast, but you’re competing with your neighbors for bandwidth during peak times.
+Most residential and small business fibre uses GPON (Gigabit Passive Optical Network).
+Think of it like cable internet but with fibre: multiple customers share the same connection back to your ISP.
+It’s affordable and fast, but you’re competing with nearby users for capacity during busy periods.

-Dedicated fiber is exactly what it sounds like: your own private line from your building to your ISP.
+Dedicated fibre is exactly what it sounds like: your own private line from your building to your ISP.
 No sharing, guaranteed speeds, proper SLAs with financial penalties if they fail.
-This is what enterprises use.
+This is what larger businesses and cloud-heavy offices often use.

 Dedicated Internet Access (DIA) Pricing in Canada

 *Pricing varies significantly by location.
-“On net” buildings (already connected to provider fiber) are cheaper.
-“Off net” locations requiring new construction can add $1,000+ to monthly costs.
+“On-net” buildings already connected to provider fibre are cheaper.
+“Off-net” locations requiring new construction can add large install fees or higher monthly costs.

 5G Fixed Wireless: The New Contender